sowrabh-adiga/NASSCOM_VSD_SOC_DESIGN_PROGRAM/README.md

 ## LAB

 * Enter the dir `~/Desktop/work/tools/openlane_working_dir/openlane` all openlane runs must happen from this directory.
-* the design folder `~/Desktop/work/tools/openlane_working_dir/openlane/design` holds the data for RTL2GDSII implementation, we focus on `picorv32a`. the `config.tcl` inside the designs have highest priprity and the cmds mentioned in them override the defualt commands in the tools
+* the design folder `~/Desktop/work/tools/openlane_working_dir/openlane/design` holds the data for RTL2GDSII implementation, we focus on `picorv32a`. the `config.tcl` inside the designs have the highest priority and the cmds mentioned in them override the default commands in the tools
 * To open the openlane instance:
   ```bash
   docker